LucianoXu/FormalPython/README.md

   - `Rem_type_check`, `Rem_consistency_check` and `Rem_other_check`: the standard checking method for the calculus, which provides standard formatted error report.
   - `parsing_rule` : if this attribute is defined, it will be collected as a parsing rule for the construction of the parser.
 However, because of the _as it is_ methodology, it is not meant for complex parsings when factors other than the term structure is considered.
 The parsing rule here should be simple and direct.
 - `Rem_term` and `concrete_Rem_term`: the decorator to register the subclass of `RemTerm` at a system instance of `REMSystem` and automatically generates the meta term information. `concrete_Rem_term` corresponds to concrete proof terms that can be actually constructed in the meta system.
-- `Rem_system_check`: a method to check the validity of the current meta system and generates the document `meta_rule.txt`.
+- `Rem_system_build`: a method to check the validity of the current meta system and generates the document `meta_rule.txt`.
 This should be executed at the end of a meta system definition (typically at the end of the `__init__.py` file of the package.)

 ## Implementing formal systems